Back to SNNs Hub

 $$ \text{membrane} \mathrel{+}= \text{weight} \qquad (\text{if spike received}) $$

-We estimate total SOPs for one SNN inference as:
+Total SOPs for one SNN inference:

 $$ \text{SOPs} = \sum_{\ell} \text{fan-in}_\ell \times \text{fan-out}_\ell \times \bar{r} \times T $$

-where $\bar{r}$ is the measured average fraction of neurons firing per timestep (the average firing rate), and $T=25$ is the number of simulation steps.
-For the ANN, the equivalent is:
+$\bar{r}$ is the measured average firing rate, $T=25$ simulation steps.
+For the ANN:

 $$ \text{MACs} = \sum_{\ell} \text{fan-in}_\ell \times \text{fan-out}_\ell $$

-Converting SOPs to MAC-equivalent energy units by dividing by the AC/MAC factor:
+Converting SOPs to MAC-equivalent units (dividing by the $5\times$ AC/MAC factor):

 $$ \text{SNN effective energy} = \frac{\text{SOPs}}{5} = \frac{649{,}765}{5} \approx 129{,}953 \text{ MAC-equivalent units} $$

-Compared to the ANN's 268,800 MACs, this represents a 51.7% energy reduction—the SNN uses just 48% of the energy of the ANN, at only 0.47 percentage points lower accuracy.
+Against the ANN's 268,800 MACs: a 51.7% energy reduction.
+The SNN uses 48% of the ANN's energy at 0.47 pp lower accuracy.

 Scaling Perspective